jssimporter/Spruce/README.md

 Spruce
 =====================
-Over time, and, especially with the use of AutoPkg, your JSS has probably accumlated some cruft: piles of test scripts and out-of-date Chrome updates, for example.
+Over time, and, especially with the use of AutoPkg, your JSS has probably accumulated some cruft: piles of test scripts and out-of-date Chrome updates, for example.
 Spruce looks for packages and scripts that have no current usage in any policies.